R3DDY97/KICKthemOUT3/README.md

-This is forked from kickthemout @t [k4m4/kickthemout](https://nikolaskama.me/kickthemoutproject/). which mainly works for Python 2.6, 2.7
+This is forked from kickthemout [k4m4/kickthemout](https://nikolaskama.me/kickthemoutproject/). which mainly works for Python 2.6, 2.7